 What is there to do in Las Vegas in December?

 Outside of the Party scene, Vegas has many indoor attractions where the outside weather is of little concern.
-An array of quirky Museums and Exhibits, Miles of indoor Shopping malls and restaurants, Opulent and extravagant Casion’s to explore and of course, you can always just hit the casino floor.
+An array of quirky Museums and Exhibits, Miles of indoor Shopping malls and restaurants, Opulent and extravagant casinos to explore, and of course, you can always just hit the casino floor.

 Events in Las Vegas in December

 Christmas – (December 25th) Christmas is actually a quiet time for Las Vegas.
-Like Thanksgiving, many people celebrate at home with the family.
+Like Thanksgiving, many people celebrate at home with their families.
 Vegas makes a good effort for Christmas in terms of decorations etc but they definitely have a Vegas edge and nothing is very traditional.
 Still, it’s nice to see in the weeks leading up to the big day.

-While some Busy times we advise you to avoid the City, New Year is not one of them.
+While at some busy times, we advise you to avoid the City, New Year is not one of them.
 This is a date to head to Vegas specifically for.
 We Love New Year in Las Vegas.
 Yes it’s expensive, yes it’s crowded and yes it can be damn cold in the evening.
 But it’s a real blast and well worth it! one of our favorite places in America to enjoy New Year’s Eve!

 Conventions in Las Vegas in December